 • Drinkable water and daily snacks

-• Sleeping bag, air mattress, trekking poles
+• Sleeping bag, air sleeping pad, trekking poles

 • Satellite phones, first-aid kit, oxygen supply